ttm/music/README.md

 Please refer to the article
-[Musical elements in the discrete-time representation of sound](https://arxiv.org/abs/1412.6853) for understanding the implementation and cite the work if you use it.
+[Musical elements in the discrete-time representation of sound](https://arxiv.org/abs/1412.6853) for understanding the implementation and cite the work if you use this package.

 ### core features
+* sample-based synthesis,
+meaning that the state is updated for each sample.
+(For example,  in a note with a vibrato, each sample is associated to a different frequency.)
-* sample-based synthesis, meaning methods where each sample is calculated individually.
-Usually not fit for real-time, but fidelity of sound wave to the mathematical models is maximized.
+Thus, fidelity of the synthesized sound to the mathematical models is maximized.
 * musical structures, with emphasis in symmetry and discourse.
 * speech and singing interface.
-* idealized to be used as standalone and for audiovisualization of data (e.g. in compliance to the participation ontology and the percolation package for harnessing open linked social data).
+* idealized to be used as standalone and for audiovisualization of data (e.g. for harnessing open linked social data in association to the participation ontology (PO) and the percolation package, or with the audiovidual analytics vocabulary and ontology (AAVO)).

 ### install with
     $ pip install music